atenfyr/UAssetAPI/docs/src/api/uassetapi.uasset.md

 The input reader.

 `manualSkips` [Int32[]](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
-An array of export indexes to skip parsing.
+An array of export indices to skip parsing.
 For most applications, this should be left blank.

 `forceReads` [Int32[]](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
-An array of export indexes that must be read, overriding entries in the manualSkips parameter.
+An array of export indices that must be read, overriding entries in the manualSkips parameter.
 For most applications, this should be left blank.

 #### Exceptions

 [UnknownEngineVersionException](./uassetapi.unknownengineversionexception.md)<br>
-Thrown when this is an unversioned asset and  is unspecified.
+Thrown when this is an unversioned asset and [ObjectVersion](./uassetapi.unrealtypes.objectversion.md) is unspecified.

 [FormatException](https://docs.microsoft.com/en-us/dotnet/api/system.formatexception)<br>
 Throw when the asset cannot be parsed correctly.